VincentX33/VincentX33/README.md

 - 👋 Hi, I’m @VincentX33
-- 👀 I’m interested in learning progamming, web devep=lopment,
+- 👀 I’m interested in learning progamming, web development,
 - 🌱 I’m currently learning C, C++, Python etc and am looking forward to learning more cool modules and frameworks.
 Budding competitive programmer.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...drop me an email at vdsx03@gmail.com or @V1nceeeent om twitter